skx/aws-utils/README.md

 * https://docs.aws.amazon.com/sdk-for-go/api/aws/session/

-Many of the utilities also allow you to operate the same functionality upon an arbitrary number of AWS roles.
+Many of the utilities also allow you to operate upon an arbitrary number of AWS roles.
 In that case you'd specify the path to a file containing roles to assume, via the `-roles` argument.

 For example: